Course Information

 MyLab Extra Credit Projects

 MyLab Extra Credit Projects are optional formal assessments of student knowledge that can be completed for bonus credit.
 They are computer-graded based on a rubric included with their instructions.
-Students may submit each assignment twice and will receive bonus credit for the highest-scoring attempt.
+Students may submit each assignment multiple times and will receive bonus credit for the highest-scoring attempt.
 Projects must be submitted through and computer-graded by MyLab IT to receive credit.

 These assignments are available in MyLab IT.
 MyLab Extra Credit Projects are due at 11:59pm Eastern Time on the listed due date.
 Late submissions will not be accepted and extensions will not be granted for any reason.
 Grades for MyLab Extra Credit Projects may not be appealed.